AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 kubectl describe pod <the part of the pod name that all the pods have in common> --namespace <your namespace name>
 helm status <name that all the pods have in common>
 ```
-Once all the pods are ready, go to

 Clone the following file to your desired location. in the following example, it is cloned to the desktop.
 open your git command line, here we used bash.